ForgeRock/forgeops/monitoring/README.md

 (Use namespace that is different to where your application is running).

 ### Prepare for deployment
-* cd to root of forgeops-dashboard repo.
+* cd to monitoring folder within forgeops repo.

-* Running the deployment without any overrides will use the default prometheus/helm/custom.yaml file which monitors default namespace and all ForgeRock
+* Running the deployment without any overrides will use the default values file which monitors 'monitoring' namespace and all ForgeRock
  product endpoints.
-If you wish to override these values follow the next steps, make copy of prometheus/helm/custom.yaml file amend
+If you wish to override these values, make a copy of helm/custom.yaml file and uncomment/amend the relevant values.
- the following values:
-    * add namespaces to be monitored in namespaceSelector array.
-New line for each namespace.
-    * enable/disable products that you wish to be monitored.

 ### Deploy

-Run the deploy script ./bin/deploy_prometheus.sh with the following flags:
+Run the deploy script ./bin/deploy_prometheus.sh with the OPTIONAL flags:
-* -i (install) or -u (upgrade).
-* -n *namespace* : to deploy Prometheus into.
+* -n *namespace* \[optional\] : to deploy Prometheus into.
+Default = monitoring.
 * -f *values file* \[optional\] : absolute path to yaml file as defined in previous section.
 * -h / no flags : view help

-**NOTE**: if you change any of the Helm template files, upgrade the cluster by using the -u flag instead of -i (install).

 ### View Prometheus/Grafana

 The following script uses kubectl port forwarding to access Prometheus and Grafana UIs.
 Run ./bin/connect.sh with the following flags:
 * -G (Grafana) or -P (Prometheus).
-* -n *namespace* : where Grafana/Prometheus is deployed.
+* -n *namespace* \[optional\] : where Grafana/Prometheus is deployed.
+Default = monitoring.
 * -p *port* \[optional\] : Grafana uses local port 3000 and Prometheus 9090.
 If you want to use different ports, or need to access
 multiple instance of Grafana/Prometheus, use the -p flag.
 * -h / no flags : view help